Guide to Laws About Weapons in California

 Are brass knuckles illegal in California?

-It is illegal to make, sell, distribute, or possess a switchblade throughout the country, with some exceptions.22exceptions relate to the Armed Forces or individuals with only one arm; see 15 USC Sections 1242-44
+It is also illegal to make, sell, distribute a switchblade throughout the country.
+23exceptions relate to the Armed Forces or individuals with only one arm; see 15 USC Sections 1242-44

 Are flamethrowers illegal in California?